dominik-pichler/blog/_posts/2024-12-13-Intro_Knowledge_Graphs.md

-# Architecture & Graph Representation:
+# Graphs are not only pretty:

 ## Introduction: Steering away from RDBS?